Four ways AI is making researchers of us allEmma Warren-Jones

 This means that for the first time, lay readers can get an accurate, easy-to-read summary of a research paper that not only makes the purpose and significance of the work easy to grasp but validates this with evidence and data.
 Here’s an example research summary generated by Scholarcy’s Smart Synopses from a scientific study about how weather affects pain:

 So we’ve looked at four ways that NLP can help a range of consumers get the most from their research materials.
 Perhaps there are other ways that we’ve missed.
-If you have suggestions, let us know!
+If you have any suggestions, let us know!